 - Blue engineering brick to DPC

-- Art stone surrounds to windows/doors.
+- Art stone Head and Sills

 - Canopies over doors (where applicable)

 Fig 4.11.
 Typical Building Features

 Fig 4.10.
 Example street scene of the development edge

 Highway Solutions:

 Opportunities for a more organic road structure are present at Development Edges.
 Shared surfaces will limit traffic by the general public.
 Building lines should be organic and not inhibit the open views and incorporate a flowing build line.